anki-code/xonsh-cheatsheet/README.md

 ### My fancy prompt in other shell is super duper!
 Why xonsh?

 The fancy prompt is the tip of the iceberg.
 You are still living in the 90th with the sh-syntax language.
-We love the xonsh entirely: sane language, powerful aliases, agile extensions, history backends, fully customisable tab completion, magic macro blocks, behaviour customisation via environment variables and more, and more, and more :)
+We love the xonsh shell entirely: sane language, powerful aliases, agile extensions, history backends, fully customisable tab completion, magic macro blocks, behaviour customisation via environment variables and more, and more, and more :)

 ### Xonsh has an issues!
 Why xonsh?